Early

 Level II

-Topics include developmental theories, the history, philosophy, legislation, and recommended practices for supporting children with diverse abilities, family centered practice, early intervention, at risk populations, inclusion, and referrals.
-This course will be offered for college credit in Human Growth and Development and with completion, and one year experience working with groups of young children, make them eligible for work as an assistant teacher in an early childhood education program after graduation.
-Students are required to participate in field work at local early childhood education programs.
+In this course, students will explore the atypical development of the young child from conception to age eight and effective communication with children, families, colleagues, and the community.
+Course content includes: Students will understand the history and legal requirements when working with a child with diverse abilities.
+Topics include developmental theories, history, philosophy, legislation, and the recommended practices for supporting children with diverse abilities, family-centered practice, early intervention, at-risk populations, inclusion, and referrals.
+With completion and one year of experience working with groups of young children, students will be eligible for work as an assistant teacher in an early childhood education program after graduation.
+Students are required to particpate in fieldwork at local early childhood education programs.
+Completion of this two-year program satisfies a social studies equivalent.

 For more detailed information go to our Program of Study.